sganguly2886/bnb-madx-analysis/0_madx_lattices/README.md

 These represent the nominal operating configurations used in all studies:

-- bnbnew.madx
-  Master baseline lattice used as the template for all scans.

-- bnbnew_fixed.madx
-  Fixed reference optics used for comparison and validation.

-- bnbnew_HQ873_default.madx
+- bnbnew_HQ873_default.madx, bnbnew_HQ873_874_default.madx, bnbnew_HQ875K1_default.madx
   Default HQ873 horizontal focusing configuration.

-- bnbnew_HQ873_874_default.madx
-  Default coupled HQ873–HQ874 optics configuration.

-- bnbnew_HQ875K1_default.madx
-  Default HQ875 vertical focusing configuration using fixed K1.
+This is the reference optics.

 ---